High Throughput Single Cell Analysis - (HTSCA) Facility

 The high-throughput automated imager will allow image-based assays and screens on both bacterial and host cells.
 Bacterial mutants can be identified rapidly by multi-channel fluorescence imaging-based screens in up to 1,536-well plates.
 Similarly, rapid screens for genes involved in host responses can be identified by RNA interference or CRISPR-based loss-of-function.
 Sophisticated studies involving responses of live CL2 bacteria to antimicrobials and other molecules and conditions in continuous, time-lapse experiments will be possible on this instrument.

 An inverted microscope for high-resolution imaging using advanced auto-focus, quick multi-channel z-stacks and environmental control will provide subcellular resolution of host pathogen interactions and allow studies on single bacteria within the ONIX2 microfluidics chamber.
 Thus, the inverted microscope will provide high-resolution time-lapse imaging, while the high-throughput automated imager gives us speed and reliably repeatable protocols for larger screens.
-Dr Jessica Rowley will be trained in operating the imaging equipment and will help train and help other users.
+Dr Ana Ferreira da Silva is trained in operating the imaging equipment and will help train and help other users.
 The facility will therefore have a highly trained manager who will be responsible for day-to-day operations, user training and providing technical help, calendar and budgetary maintenance of the all HTSCA equipment, including the flow cytometers and imagers.